EduardoLopezCS/cse15l-lab-reports/LabReport1Page1.md

 Example of the command with a path to a file:

 <sup> The output is an error because of the result of the command being used on a file path rather than a directory.
 It doesn't work on files which is why it stated "**Not a directory**".
+(Errors yes)
 ```
 [user@sahara ~]$ pwd
 /home